Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/-draft/template/main-internship.typ

   // Enable the list of figures
   enable-list-figures: true,
-  // Enable the list of tables
+  // Enable the list of equations
-  enable-list-tables: true,
+  enable-list-equations: true,
 )

 // ============================